ztenretep/tron_tools/PULL_REQUEST_TEMPLATE.md

 ### Pull Request

-If there is a problem in the code, describe the problem as good as possible.
-If available, add informations about operation system, versions of interpreters and versions of modules and so on.
+<p align="justify">If there is a problem in the code, describe the problem as good as possible.
+If available,
+add informations about operation system, versions of interpreters and versions of modules and so on.</p>

-Explain what's the improvement of the pull request.
+<p align="justify">In case of an improvement, explain what's the improvement of the pull
+request.</p>